nicolaei/master/docs/thesis/source/08_future_work.md

 This approach might be useful in cases where a centralized or decentralized system is in charge of channel allocation, rather than the single access point.

-[^mobile-aps]: Mobile access points in the form of smart phones might become
-    more prevent in the future, and they might not have a strong enough signal to actively cause a problem for other clients on the network.
-Though this is just a hypothesis, so more research has to be done to confirm this.

 Extra radio operating on a separate channel